-- 380. Seminar in Developmental Psychology: Cognitive Development During the Preschool Years We will consider the development of memory, perception, and attention, as well as concepts and categorization, problem-solving and thinking, during the years from two to six.
-We will focus particularly on how these developments are reflected in children's spontaneous behavior and play.
-Course requirements will include readings, class discussions, short papers, a final project, and regular observation of preschoolers or kindergarteners.
-Prerequisites: Psychology 250 or Educational Studies 234 or permission of the instructor.
-6 credits, SS; SI, Not offered in 2011-2012 - 385.
-Cognitive Development in Middle Childhood We will consider the development of memory, perception, and attention, as well as concepts and categorization, problem-solving and thinking, during the years from six to 11.
+380. Seminar in Developmental Psychology: Cognitive Development During the Preschool Years We will consider the development of memory, perception, and attention, as well as concepts and categorization,

+385. Cognitive Development in Middle Childhood We will consider the development of memory, perception, and attention, as well as concepts and categorization, problem-solving and thinking, during the years from six to 11.
 We will focus particularly on how these developments are reflected in children's academic learning and social relationships.
 Course requirements will include readings, class discussions, short papers, a final project, and regular observation of school-aged children.
 Prerequisite: Psychology 250 or Educational Studies 234 or permission of instructor.
-6 credits, SS; SI, Fall-K. Galotti - 386.
-Adolescent Cognitive Development: Developing an Identity and Life Plans An examination of recent literature on how adolescents develop their value system, explore their goals, begin to make life-framing decision, establish new relationships, and discover answers to the question "Who am I?"
+6 credits, SS; SI, Not offered in 2012-2013

+386. Adolescent Cognitive Development: Developing an Identity and Life Plans An examination of recent literature on how adolescents develop their value system, explore their goals, begin to make life-framing decision, establish new relationships, and discover answers to the question "Who am I?"
 Course readings will involve primary literature, and the course is discussion-based.
 Prerequisite: Psychology 250, Educational Studies 234 or consent of the instructor.
-6 credits, SS; SI, Not offered in 2011-2012
+6 credits, SS; SI, Not offered in 2012-2013

 396. Directed Research in Cognitive Studies Senior majors in cognitive studies will work with the director to develop a thesis proposal for their comps project.
 Prerequisite: Permission of the instructor.
-3 credits, ND; NE, Fall-R. Elveton, K. Galotti
+3 credits, ND; NE, Fall-R. Elveton